xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ```
 ## Summarizer

-The back office ingestion API provides functionality to automatically summarize the provided content.
+The back office ingestion API provides functionality to summarize the provided content automatically.

 This can be used if the content of a document is too large to be used directly as a snippet.
-Due to the fact that
+Because
-the summarized text still has to fit into the size constraints of a snippet it is better to
+the summarized text still has to fit into the size constraints of a snippet; it is better to
 use the [automatic document splitting instead](#automatic-document-splitting).

 If a search using `include_snippet` returns a summarized document then the returned snippet will be based on the snippet provided for ingestion, not the snippet internally produced through the summarizer.
 Whitespace can still differ.